 I remember how excited I was when the Pinakothek der Moderne opened, but the curartors and me .... we are simply not souls thinking alike.
 That means not much concerning the quality of the collection or the architecture of the building.
-It's just not my piece of cake and being a spoiled MoMa vsiting kid I do not go often to the Pinakothek and save my museum time for places I like better.
+It's just not my cup of tea and being a spoiled MoMa vsiting kid I do not go often to the Pinakothek and save my museum time for places I like better.

 But inbetween I found my "home" and here it is: